-The following table summarizes the effect of the Corporation's derivative financial instrument on net income for the twelve months ended December 31, 2021 and 2020:
+The following table summarizes the effect of the Corporation's derivative financial instrument on net income for the twelve months ended December 31, 2022 and 2021: (In thousands)

-(In thousands)
+Re Amount of Loss classified from AOC

-Derivative designated as hedging instrument Re Amount of Loss eclassified from AOCI Into Income Location of Loss Recognized from AOCI Into Income
+Derivative designated as hedging instrument Into Income Into Income

+2022 Cash flow hedge \$ - Not Applicable

 2021 Cash flow hedge \$ - Not Applicable

-2020 Cash flow hedge \$ - Not Applicable

 Interest Expense (Income):

-(in thousands)
+(In thousands)

-Financial statement line 2021 2020
+Financial statement line 2022 2021

-Interest expense: Short-term borrowir ngs \$ 142 \$ 35
+Interest (Income)Expense - Long-term borr rowings \$ (261) \$ 142

-Cash collateral held at another institution for swaps was \$1.2 million at December 31, 2021 and 2020.
-Collateral posted and received is dependent on the market valuation of the underlying hedge.
+Cash collateral held at another institution for swaps was \$1.2 million at December 31, 2022 and 2021.
+Collateral posted and received is based on 5% of the notional contract amount of the underlying hedge.